Highfivery/wordpress-markdown/readme.txt

 == Installation ==

-1. Upload the entire referrer-analytics folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `markdown-markup` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins screen (Plugins > Installed Plugins).

 For more information, see the [plugin’s website](https://benmarshall.me/markdown).